Hiking in Sweden – an adventure from north to south

 Kebnekaise is another of those great Swedish hiking trails, although at 2,106 m, this is Sweden’s highest mountain, so it has a certain cache for hikers looking to put a notch in their belt.
 While that climb might sound daunting, the 18 km round trip is manageable for most.
 The best time to tackle this Swedish hiking trail is during July and August, when the marked trail is generally snow-free.

 From a safety perspective this is terrain that changes daily, so to ensure safety check with the guides at STF Kebnekaise Fjällstation (Mountain Station) before heading out.
 They know their area and can give you the best advice to ensure your hike is safe and pleasurable.
-Check with STF (the Swedish Tourist Federation/Svenska Turistföreningen) for details, as Kebnekaise can be a challenging hike during most parts of the year.
+Check with STF (the Swedish Tourist Association/Svenska Turistföreningen) for details, as Kebnekaise can be a challenging hike during most parts of the year.

 STF maintains mountain cabins along the route, all of which are free, although you’re not able to book or reserve them.
 At the foot of Kebnekaise, you'll find STF Kebnekaise Mountain Station, a full-service facility including restaurant and accommodation.